asadhameed/project-explorer-world/client/README.md

 - <strong> Create A place, Delete a place, Update a place</strong>
 - If A user is login or sign up then save token in localStorage but the token will expire in 1 hour.
 So after one hour later the user will be logout automatically (Auth-hooks.js).

+# Project Note

+1. [see concept Code-Splitting](https://reactjs.org/docs/code-splitting.html).
+Bundling is great, but as your app grows, your bundle will grow too.
+Especially if you are including large third-party libraries.
+You need to keep an eye on the code you are including in your bundle so that you don’t accidentally make it so large that your app takes a long time to load.

 #### Problems

 1. When a user switch from login to signUp the input value is don't rest.
 (Inputs.js comments).
 For rest the input value i change the logic and introduce the restInput props (Input.js) and change code inside from_hook.js